Penumbra Guide

 A parameter change proposal specifies both the old and the new parameters.
 If the current set of parameters at the time the proposal passes are an exact match for the old parameters specified in the proposal, the entire set of parameters is immediately set to the new parameters; otherwise, nothing happens.
 This is to prevent two simultaneous parameter change proposals from overwriting each others’ changes or merging with one another into an undesired state.
 Almost always, the set of old parameters should be the current parameters at the time the proposal is submitted.

-DAO Spend Proposals
+Community Pool Spend Proposals

 Submitting A Proposal